marina-lab/packer-templates/README.rst

 Packer_ template(s).

 Currently contains a Centos 7 template with Vagrant post-processor.
+Installation is automated via kickstart.

 The current intention is to create a docker host for local use.